x

 Ballots are still being counted, and Multnomah County has pledged to update the results with the latest tally once per day until the count is finished.
 The tabulation process restarts from scratch after each update, so any candidates who were eliminated in a previous run-through will be back in contention for the next one.

 The only exception is Dunphy in District 1.
-His vote total stood at 21% after Tuesday's tabulation and 22% on Wednesday, but he was the last candidate standing after Avalos and Smith hit the threshold and all other candidates were eliminated.
-If he remains in that position after all ballots are counted, he would become the third winner even if he falls short of 25%.
+His vote total stood at 21% after Tuesday's tabulation, then 22% on Wednesday and Thursday, but he was the last candidate standing after Avalos and Smith hit the threshold and all other candidates were eliminated.
+If he remains in that position after all ballots are counted, he will become the third winner, even if he falls short of 25%.